 The Trilateral Committee facilitates and enhances cooperation and coordination among the wildlife agencies of the three nations in projects and programs for the conservation and management of wildlife, plants, biological diversity, and ecosystems of mutual interest.
 The Trilateral Committee also facilitates the development of partnerships with other associated and interested entities.
 Delegations from each country meet annually for discussions on a wide range of topics such as joint, on-the-ground projects, climate change adaptation and mitigation and issues of law enforcement.

 Discussions take place under the auspices of working tables that report to an executive body.
 Working tables are established or discontinued based upon the evolving priorities of the three nations.
 Currently, there are six active working tables: Ecosystem Conservation, Executive, Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), Law Enforcement, Migratory Birds, and Species of Common Conservation Concern.

-On May 13-16, 2013, over 100 delegates from 50 different federal and state wildlife agencies and conservation non-profits in three countries – Canada, Mexico, and the U.S. – gathered for the 18th Annual Trilateral Committee for Wildlife and Ecosystem Conservation and Management.
-Many topics were discussed including building forensic capacities in North America; Landscape Conservation Cooperatives and island conservation and restoration; priority and surrogate species recovery efforts; and climate change.
-The U.S. Fish and Wildlife Service hosted the meeting both online and in-person at the National Conservation Training Center in Shepherdstown, West Virginia.
+On May 26-31, 2014, over 100 delegates from 50 different federal and state wildlife agencies and conservation non-profits in three countries – Canada, Mexico, and the U.S. – gathered for the 19th Annual Trilateral Committee for Wildlife and Ecosystem Conservation and Management.
+The working tables discussed many topics including forensic capacity building in North America and Landscape Conservation Cooperatives with a focus on island conservation and restoration.
+In addition, the three countries devoted several sessions to the conservation of the Monarch butterfly and will continue collaborative efforts to preserve this iconic species.
+The SEMARNAT hosted the meeting in Querétaro, Mexico.